deanbiscocho/Scrummy-2.0/README.md

 ## License

 Scrummy is licensed under the ISC License.
-See the [LICENSE](LICENSE) file for more details.

 ---